For DJ Charles Ku, rocking the crowd takes more than knowing how to use a turntable and mix together songs.

 That attitude earned Ku the Red Bull Thre3Style Regional Title last month in Charlotte, N.C.
-The longtime Tampa resident heads to Orlando June 21-23 to compete against nine DJs for the national crown.
+The longtime Tampa resident heads to Orlando today through Saturday to compete against nine DJs for the national crown.

 Known as DJ KU, he credits the win to his stage presence and versatility more than his technical skills.
 Each contestant had to perform a 15-minute set containing three genres.
 He chose rock, house and hip-hop - his favorite.